RegisGraptin/ETHBrussels/README.md

 ## KYC System

 As we are dealing with real asset, a KYC system is mandatory.
-To implement this system, we though that this one can be implemented in the MultiSigWalletAsset.
-Thus, all the wallet store in this contract are known.
-Thus, the contract can approuve or not to buy a contract
+To implement this system, we though about using the `MultiSigWalletAsset`.
+Currently this system is quite simple, a user fill a form saying that he wants to invest in real estate.
+The user also share his public key and sign his data.
+Then, the company receives a new application, and decide to approve or not the transaction.

-KYC system
+At the moment, this KYC system is only managed by a list of addresses store in a smart contract.
+But in the future, we can improve this services.
+Also, one idea was to have different level of KYC.
+For example, based on the trade flow, we can adjust the require information of the person.
+This can also allow the person to buy different kind of property.

 ### NFT Creation